strongloop/microgateway/README.md

 The apiconnect-microgateway is the enforcement component of the apiconnect collection of components providing solutions for API creation, deployment, lifecycle management, monitization, and enforcement.
-The micro gateway is fundamentally a proxy securing and forwarding requests to a back end API.
+The micro gateway is fundamentally a proxy, securing and forwarding requests to a back end API.

 It was created using StrongLoop technology and a series of middleware components.
 The package is customized to work with the apiconnect infrastructure that automatically communicates with the micro gateway to